taey16/taey16.github.io/_posts/2021-10-11-[-Face-Analysis]-Masked-Face-Recognition-Challenge-ICCV@2021.md

 Ref.: <a href="https://raw.githubusercontent.com/taey16/taey16.github.io/main/assets/papers/2021_MFR_WebFace260M_track_report.pdf">Masked Face Recognition Challenge: The WebFace260M Track Report</a>, ICCV, 2021

 #### Task Definition
-Given the train-dataset, i.e., WebFace260M, one's algorithm has to learning a good representation of face images wearing a mask as well as non-masked.
+Given the train-dataset, i.e., WebFace260M, one's algorithm has to learn a good representation of face images wearing a mask as well as non-masked.
 An uploaded model is evaluated on the test set consisting of more than 3.3 billion pairs of a combination of masked and non-masked face images.
 The evaluation metric is TPR@FPR1e-5.

 #### Apporoach